-If you have decent credit, you likely get offers for zero percent interest credit cards (new credit cards or checks you can use with cards you already have).
-Credit Karma advises that these credit card offers are best for projects under $15,000, because it’s easier to pay off the loan within the low-interest-rate offer timeline (usually 12 to 18 months).
-Typically, these offers are easy to qualify for, and your home isn’t used as collateral.
+If you have decent credit, you probably receive offers for zero percent interest credit cards.
+These are new credit cards, or checks you can use with cards you already have.
+Credit Karma advises that these offers are best for projects under $15,000 because it’s easier to pay off the loan within the low-interest-rate timeline, which is usually 12 to 18 months.
+Typically it’s easy to qualify for these offers, and your home doesn’t need to be used as collateral.

 For projects from $15,000 to $50,000, Credit Karma recommends personal or unsecured loans.
 These loans are easy to apply for, don’t require any collateral, and tend to offer higher loan amounts than credit cards.

 However, interest rates are typically higher on personal and unsecured loans than they are on home equity or home equity line of credit (HELOC) loans.
 Compare the terms, APR (annual percentage rate), and other costs of each loan to see which one makes the most sense.

 If you have equity in your home and the project costs $50,000 or more, it’s best to use loans tied to your property.
 To reduce risk, lenders limit the amount of loans on your home to about 85 percent of your home’s value.
 Even so, it’s easy to borrow more money than you can handle and end up owing more than your home is worth.

 Here are the most popular options: